Notlzin/Notlzin/README.md

-# hey hi hello there, im Notlzin (or angga)
+# hey hi hello there, im Notlzin (or angga)(as you can see its vibe coded LOL)

 - im a beginner and really stupid programmer || developer (yes thats a logical or)(learning new stuff everyday)
-- i grind github and leetcode daily (yes daily you heard that)
+- i grind github and leetcode daily (yes daily you heard that)(not anymore because i got tons of school)
 - goal: 25 leetcode submissions (all from editorial or solutions tab in leetcode LOL)

 ## the things i have